moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 it to your buffer.
 Then you divide that buffer by the size (in years) and withdraw that amount as your income for the coming year.
 If your buffer size is `k` years, this means that normally you will have `k-1` years worth of spending sitting in the buffer.
-Your buffer will only temporarily have `k` years of spending between the short time between when you add funds to the buffer and withdraw the funds from the buffer.
+Your buffer will only temporarily have `k` years of spending in the short time between when you add annual withdrawal to the buffer and then withdraw your spending funds from the buffer.

 Why do this?
 The main reason to do this is to buffer the ups and downs of the stock market.
 The bigger your buffer is, the smaller the variation will be